 Sage is a UK-listed organisation, and boasts a wide presence across Europe, Asia, North America, Australia, and Brazil.
 Though their origins lie in accounting and payroll software, the company has diversified into business solutions like ERP (for example, Sage 300), CRM, and human capital management that span across multiple industries – construction, chemicals, wholesale distribution, food, and beverage, and non-profit.

 SMEs looking for an ERP software with strong accounting origins may find Sage solutions attractive and relevant to their requirements.
 But those keen on Cloud-based ERP systems may find Sage Cloud offerings slightly underwhelming.
 This is not unexpected; the majority of Sage customers use On-Premise systems, which also happens to be what Sage is traditionally good at.

-At this point, you might be wondering: with so many ERP vendors in the market, how do you decide the best path for your business?
+At this point, you might be wondering: how do you decide the best path for your business with so many ERP vendors in the market?

 Furthermore, investing in a new ERP system is a transformative business decision.
 Done correctly, it can reap huge competitive advantages for your SME.